arden-dougherty/cs314-term-project/backend/README.md

   By default, the server will run at http://localhost:8747.

-  Go to the frontend at https://dreamqin68.github.io/frontend-project/.
+  Go to the frontend supplied by Huan Wu at https://dreamqin68.github.io/frontend-project/.

 **Testing**: